jquense/react-big-calendar/README.md

 `yarn add react-big-calendar` or `npm install --save react-big-calendar`

 Include `react-big-calendar/lib/css/react-big-calendar.css` for styles, and make sure your calendar's container element has a height, or the calendar won't be visible.
+To provide your own custom styling, see the [Custom Styling](#custom-styling) topic.

 ## Starters